Sumit-geek/RepData_PeerAssessment1/PA1_template.md

 **Create histogram and report on mean and median:**

-Below items will be addressed in following histogram:
+Following items will be addressed in below histogram:

 *  Make a histogram of the total number of steps taken each day
 *  Calculate and report the mean and median total number of steps taken per day